ronykris/dapilink/README.md

 2. **Scaling Infrastructure for Greater Accessibility:**
   To accommodate a growing user base and increased demand, our next focus is to make the API Link infrastructure more scalable.
 We plan to expand the network of decentralized nodes that power DSearch, ensuring that the search engine can handle a higher volume of queries and maintain responsiveness even during peak usage.
 Scalability enhancements will be essential to support DSearch's continued growth and accessibility for users worldwide.

+3. **Build an Sdk for Dapilink**
+Dapilink is a handy implementation of a confidential oracle in sapphire.
+Sapphire contract controls everybit of the nodes in the oracle.
+This could be an efficient way to bring in support for Web2 use cases in web3 while maintaining confidentiality.